Facilitation and strategy development

 A few examples of our facilitation work:

-> Facilitation of international gathering on Agroecology and Food Sovereignty (May 2019)
+> International gathering on Agroecology and Food Sovereignty (May 2019)

-We feel this is a moment to build bold agendas and push more radical boundaries.
-That is why we came together with the Center for Agroecology, Water and Resilience at the University of Coventry in the UK to organise an international gathering with key people in food sovereignty and agroecology research and movements from around the world.
+We designed and facilitated a gathering with key people in food sovereignty and agroecology research and movements from around the world.
 In a 3-day meeting roughly grounded in Open Space methodology, we strengthened relationships, did a joint context analysis, explored deeper collaborative work around urgent issues, and carved out time to prioritise creativity, walks in nature and experimentation.

 > Facilitation of international Agroecology Learning Exchange, Uganda (2016)